matheusenomoto/software_engineering/Systems Design/Database/oltp_and_olap.md

 *   **Application Example: Real-time Web Analytics Dashboard**
     *   A popular news website uses ClickHouse to power its live analytics dashboard.
 The dashboard shows editors real-time metrics like `“How many users are currently reading articles in the ‘Technology’ section?”` or `“What are the top 10 referring websites in the last hour?”`.
 The queries are fast, even on a massive stream of click data.

+### AWS Solutions for OLTP, OLAP, and Hybrid Workloads

+While many systems specialize, some modern cloud services blur the lines or offer solutions spanning both categories.

+*   **[Amazon Redshift](https://aws.amazon.com/redshift/):** As highlighted above, Redshift is a cloud data warehouse designed specifically for OLAP and excels at large-scale analytical queries.
+*   **[Amazon Relational Database Service (Amazon RDS)](https://aws.amazon.com/rds/):** This is a managed relational database service.
+While you can use it to run primary OLTP workloads, it also has OLAP functionality.
+For example, you can use it with Oracle OLAP to perform complex queries on dimensional cubes.
+*   **[Amazon Aurora](https://aws.amazon.com/rds/aurora/):** This is a MySQL and PostgreSQL compatible cloud relational database.
+It is uniquely engineered for high performance and can run both demanding OLTP transactions and complex OLAP analytical workloads, making it a powerful hybrid solution.

 ### Summary

 > **OLTP** is optimized for **writing** data quickly and reliably to keep the business running.